-'Retail Loans' Loans to individuals rather than to financial institutions.
-It includes both secured and unsecured loans such as mortgages and credit card balances, as well as loans to certain smaller business customers.
+'Retail Loans' Loans to individuals or small and medium enterprises rather than to financial institutions and larger businesses.
+It includes both secured and unsecured loans such as mortgages and credit card balances, as well as loans to certain smaller business customers, typically with exposures up to £3m or with a turnover up to £5m.